phdcommitee/btc2025/index.md

 ---
-title: Blue Think Conference 2025
+title: "Blue Think Conference 2025"

 # ABOUT
 Blue Think Conference 2025 (BTC25) is a conference that foster science communication in marine and environmental research.